Top 10 photography courses

 4. Capture the beauty of the North East coast

-With courses and workshops for all abilities, Earth’s Beauty offer photography tuition for one-day courses and short breaks in locations all over Britain.
-Courses include landscape and seascape photography along the Yorkshire coast, passing picturesque villages and high cliffs; and a photographic workshop in Northumberland, visiting magical castles and magnificent beaches along the way.
+With courses and workshops for all abilities, Inspiring Photography offer photography tuition for one-day courses and short breaks in locations all over Britain.
+Courses include landscape and seascape photography along the Moary coast, and a long exposure masterclass in Northumberland, visiting magical castles and magnificent beaches along the way.

 5. Take scenic snapshots in the South West